That Dirty Black Bag

 That Dirty Black Bag is a Spaghetti Western television series created by Mauro Aragoni, Silvia Ebreul and Marcello Izzo for AMC+.
 It features an ensemble cast led by Dominic Cooper, Travis Fimmel and Aidan Gillen.
 The eight-part series was filmed in Italy, Spain and Morocco, and it premiered on March 10, 2022.
+Envisioned to have a three season run, as of 2026 there have been no further announcements regarding ongoing production.

 Premise

 In a town full of bounty hunters, bandits and bloody vendettas, Arthur McCoy is a corruptible sheriff with a troubled past.
 On the other side of things is Red Bill, an infamous solitary bounty hunter known for decapitating his victims and stuffing their heads into a dirty black bag.
 When the paths of these two men collide, they both learn that in the Wild West, there are no heroes, nobody is invincible, and the predators may become the prey.